 It is common all across Kerala, especially the central districts like Kottayam and Idukki.

 It was so popular as a herbal remedy for various problems.
-There won’t be anyone in the elder generation who haven’t heard the name Kurumthotti.
-However, like many indigenous plants, its numbers are also diminishing.
-So many of the younger generation don’t know such precious herbs.
+There won’t be anyone in the elder generation who hasn’t heard the name Kurumthotti.
+However, like many indigenous plants, its numbers are also diminishing from our localities.
+So many of the younger generation might not have even heard about it.

 The leaves are oval with silky hair like projections on both the surfaces.